KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/App-Article.md

                 ![KeyboardApp.SettingsScreen](keyboardapp-settingsscreen)
             }
             @Column {
-                A ``KeyboardApp/SettingsScreen`` can be used as the main settings screen of a keyboard app or extension.
-It lists various keyboard settings that are grouped by type.
+                A ``KeyboardApp/SettingsScreen`` can be used as the main settings screen of a keyboard app or in a keyboard extension.

+                The screen lists various keyboard settings, grouped by type.
+All changes are automatically synced to the various context types.
             }
         }
     }